manimino/criu-rogue/README.md

 ![ninvaders](img/ninvaders.png)

 The criu-rogue docker actually works on *anything* you can run in tmux.
-For more games, just do `apt-get install ninvaders` or `nethack-consolegames` to try those.
-Save and load is the same process.
+For more games, do `apt-get install ninvaders` or `nethack-consolegames`.
+Save and load works the same as above.

 Since you can save-state at any instant, it could be great for tool-assisted speedrunning, debugging, or AI development.